abriljordan/ga_blog/docs/extending-productivity/working-with-data.md

 1. Go to the > Admin Console > Permissions > Users
 2. Find the account that you want to view its activity.
 3. Choose a user.
-4. Under the Action column heading, click User Activity.
+4. Under the `Action` column heading, click `User Activity`.
 It will take you to a page where you can view the user activity.

 Reset password
 1. Go to the > Admin Console > Permissions > Users